zhiweigu2000/Job-finding/Notes.md

 NULL will be grouped together

-WHERE does not apply for groups, use HAVING for groups
+WHERE does not apply for groups, WHERE before GROUP BY

-HAVING used only after GROUP BY
+HAVING for groups, HAVING after GROUP BY

 ## Subquery